 Parquet Compatibility#

-The following features are not supported by either scan implementation, and Comet will fall back to Spark in these scenarios:
+The following features are not supported and cause Comet to fall back to Spark:

 • Decimals encoded in binary format.